Victkhur/Rust-X-CPE-Internship/Week_1/Day_1.md

+# Day 1 On Rust
+I will be installing Rust on my System.
+I will be documenting the steps, I follow to install rust on my system
 # Installing Rust on Windows
 **Step 1: Download and run the installer**
 - Go to the official Rust website: https://www.rust-lang.org/tools/install